EkoCommunications/AmityAndroidJet/amity-remote-mediator/README.md

 ## First, pick the right mediator

-We support 3 types of mediator, it depends on how do you query data from a pagined source.
+We support 3 types of mediator, it depends on how do you fetch data from a pagined source.

 #### Item-keyed Remote Mediator